uug-ai/hub-pipeline-classifier/README.md

 # Object Classification Utilising YoloV8

-The repository includes all the scripts necessary for object classification, utilizing [`yoloV8`](https://yolov8.com) for [object detection](https://docs.ultralytics.com/tasks/detect/), [segmentation](https://docs.ultralytics.com/tasks/segment/), and [classification](https://docs.ultralytics.com/tasks/classify/).
-It integrates with [`RabbitMQ`](https://www.rabbitmq.com) to receive messages and retrieves media from the [`Kerberos Vault`](https://kerberos.io/product/vault/) based on the message details.
+The repository includes all the scripts necessary for object classification, utilizing [`YoloV8`](https://yolov8.com) for [object detection](https://docs.ultralytics.com/tasks/detect/), [segmentation](https://docs.ultralytics.com/tasks/segment/), and [classification](https://docs.ultralytics.com/tasks/classify/).
+It integrates with [`RabbitMQ`](https://www.rabbitmq.com) to receive messages and retrieves media from [`Vault`](https://kerberos.io/product/vault/) based on the message details.
 Upon receiving the video, objects are detected, segmented, and classified, while the primary colors of the objects are simultaneously calculated.
 The frame is annotated with this information and can be saved locally.
 Additionally, the results are stored in a JSON object.
 More features are available and will be detailed in a subsequent paragraph.

 <p align="center"><img src="assets/images/Annotated_frame_example.png" width="800"></p>